riverlane/deltalanguage/README.md

 This makes Deltaflow portable across technologies.

-Deltalanguage is used by the Deltaflow-on-ARTIQ system, documentation for this system and all it's components can be found [here](https://riverlane.github.io/deltaflow-on-artiq).
+Deltalanguage is used by the Deltaflow-on-ARTIQ system, documentation for this system and all its components can be found [here](https://riverlane.github.io/deltaflow-on-artiq).

 ## Quick Links